7/11-7/12 25th Annual Interdisciplinary Stroke Course: Advancing Collaborative Stroke Expertise and Rehabilitation Care

-Participants will complete 1 hour of self-study activities in advance of this two day in-person course (earning 1.0 contact hours + 13.5 contact hours= 14.5 contact hours).
+Participants will complete 1 hour of self-study activities in advance of this two day course (earning 1.0 contact hours + 13.5 live contact hours = 14.5 contact hours).
 During the in-person portion of the course, participants must sign in each day and complete an online evaluation.

 This course is intended for Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Speech-Language Pathologists, Nurses, Social Workers

 Workshop Options: You will register above for 4 workshops.
-Note: Several of these workshops have filled.
 Download course brochure to see the complete descriptions and schedule of these sessions:

 Upon completion of this course, participants will be able to:

-- Summarize the challenges and positive and negative experiences of caregiving for persons with brain Injury
+- Summarize the challenges and positive and negative experiences of caregiving for persons with stroke